Skip to Content

 Origin and Habitat

 Native to regions like India, Thailand, Malaysia, Sri Lanka, and Sumatra, they prefer slow-moving rivers with plenty of vegetation.
 The Peacock Eels are primarily nocturnal and venture out at night in search of food.
-During the rest of the time, they bury themselves in riverbed sand and gravel, with only their heads peeking out.
+They bury themselves in riverbed sand and gravel for the rest of the time, with only their heads peeking out.

 Diet